 As difficult as it may be in the moment, do all you can to remain calm and still.
 Pulling away or fighting back may escalate the dog’s aggression.

-In the unfortunate event you are bitten by a dog, seek medical attention right away.
+In the unfortunate event you are bitten by an aggressive dog, seek medical attention right away.
 Make sure to phone the police or animal control so the dangerous dog can be identified.

 Sometimes, the dog bite or attack is the result of a negligent owner.
 If this is the case, you might be able to seek compensation for your medical bills and lost wages.
 If you live in Washington State, call Ladenburg Law Injury Attorneys at 253.272.5226 to discuss your legal options.